- Prosecutors: Adult, two minors retaliated for June deaths of three Israeli teens

 The suspects are a 29-year-old man from the West Bank settlement of Adam and two of his 16-year-old relatives -- one from Jerusalem and the other from Beit Shemesh, Israel, prosecutors said.

-Abu Khedair was heading from his home to a mosque in the middle-class neighborhood of Shuafat in East Jerusalem for prayers around 4 a.m. on July 2 when three people forced him into a car and drove off, his father, Hussain Abu Khedair, told CNN.
+Abu Khdeir was heading from his home to a mosque in the middle-class neighborhood of Shuafat in East Jerusalem for prayers around 4 a.m. on July 2 when three people forced him into a car and drove off, his father, Hussain Abu Khdeir, told CNN.

-Prosecutors say the three defendants strangled and beat Abu Khedair.
+Prosecutors say the three defendants strangled and beat Abu Khdeir.
 Then, while he was unconscious, they burned him to death, prosecutors say.

 News of the boy's death led to several clashes in Jerusalem's Palestinian neighborhoods, the biggest of which was centered in Shuafat.
 Residents there threw stones at security forces, and Israeli authorities responded with occasional volleys of stun grenades and tear gas.